 Grapheme - a sound that is written

-Digraph- two letters that work together to make the same sound
+Digraph - two letters that make one sound

-Trigraph - Three letters that work together to make the same sound
+Trigraph - three letters that make one sound

-Split digraph - Two letters that work together to make the same sound, separated by another letter
+Split digraph - two letters that make one sound, separated by another letter

 Year groups texts used for teaching sequences - Centre for Literacy in Primary Education (CLPE)